Germany Itinerary - 10 Days

 The most two popular options to travel within Germany are by train and car.
 Unless you are driving a car, rail is the most convenient way to reach most parts of the country with frequent departures.
 They are super-fast, reliable, and comfortable, though not always cost-effective.
 Book a German Eurail Pass to travel within Germany – it is stress-free, affordable, and gives you the flexibility to hop on and off whenever you like.
 Reservations are not mandatory but are recommended during holidays and weekends.
-Flights connect most German cities, but if you add the wait time at the airport with all the formalities involved, it makes sense to travel in trains.
+Flights connect most German cities, but if you add the wait time at the airport with all the formalities involved, it makes sense to travel by train.

 Driving on Germany’s famous autobahn is an amazing experience if you are comfortable driving at bullet speed.
 Car rentals are available at airports and one-way rentals are allowed without any additional fees.
 If you are not interested in driving, coach travel between cities is cheap and punctual though not as efficient and fast as trains.
 Ride-Sharing and Hitchhiking are also common in Germany.

 Getting around in town?

 Like most of Europe, Germany has an excellent public transport network.
 In cities like Berlin and Munich, one ticket gives you access to U-Bahn trains (subway), S-Bahn trains (above ground), trains, and trams.
 A multi-ticket strip or day pass will prove to be more cost-effective than a single-ride ticket.
 Efficient public transportation will take you everywhere without a car or taxi.
 Taxis are expensive and can be easily avoided.
 Uber has very limited availability in Germany.
 German cities are very bike-friendly and you can rent a bike to get around the city.

 Language in Germany?